canadaluke888/TTB/README.md

 ### Settings
 - **Turning on autoprint:** Once in the settings, you can enter the `autoprint_table` command.
 You will then be prompted if you want to turn autoprint on or off.
 Turning on autoprint_table will automatically print the table after a change has been made.
 - **Turning on Hide Instructions:** In the settings, you can enter the `hide_instructions` command.
 You will then be prompted if you want to turn Hide Instructions on or off.
-Turning on hide_instructions will stop printing the instructions to the screen while navigating different parts of the app.
+Turning on hide_instructions will stop automatically printing the instructions to the screen while navigating different parts of the app.